-Royal Botanic Gardens Victoria is a proud partner of the Victorian Challenge and Enrichment Series, a Department of Education and Training (DET) initiative that provides opportunities for high-ability Victorian government school students.
-With support from the DET, Royal Botanic Gardens Victoria is providing free opportunities for students to participate in the innovative Designed by Nature Biomimicry Program.
+Royal Botanic Gardens Victoria is a proud partner of the Victorian Challenge and Enrichment Series which provides opportunities for high-ability Victorian Government school students to participate in the innovative Designed by Nature Biomimicry Program.

 Designed by Nature Biomimicry Program

 This nature-based STEM-based program engages students in the emerging discipline of biomimicry (design inspired by nature).
 Government school students will observe the tried and tested biological strategies and patterns of nature and learn how nature can be used for design inspiration, and problem-solving.

 We have dedicated programs aligned for Primary students (Years 3/4 and Years 5/6) and Secondary students (Years 7/8).
 See program outlines for more information.

 The program is led by our Biomimicry Specialist Facilitators and accompanied by an online Resource Pack.
 Students will come away having participated in a bio-design challenge and an invaluable perspective for future careers in STEM.

 - This program is available in-person at our Melbourne and Cranbourne Gardens.